borgbackup/borg/docs/internals/security.rst

 Depending on the chosen mode (see :ref:`borg_init`) different primitives are used:

-- The actual encryption is currently always AES-256 in CTR mode.
+- Legacy encryption modes use AES-256 in CTR mode.
 The counter is added in plaintext, since it is needed for decryption, and is also tracked locally on the client to avoid counter reuse.